drtingtingbi/drtingtingbi.github.io/_pages/about.md

 ### News! 📣📢
 - I'm going to join [the School of Computing and Information Systems](https://cis.unimelb.edu.au/research/computer-science) of [the University of Melbourne](https://cis.unimelb.edu.au/) in early 2025.
 If you are interested in conducting the PhD with me, please send me your CV at  **Tingting.Bi@unimelb.edu.au** 📧

-- If you’re a research student, postdoc, or visiting researcher, feel free to get in touch if you’d like to visit UniMel.
+- If you’re a research student, postdoc, or visiting researcher, feel free to get in touch if you’d like to visit **the University of Melbourne**.

 - I was invited to deliver guest lectures at Northwestern Polytechnical University during the summer term, 2024.